Hiro Saga: Later life

 Saga and Pujie are buried in an Aisin-Gioro family plot in Shimonoseki, Yamaguchi, with their eldest daughter, Huisheng.

 Descendants

-Hiro Saga and Pujie had two daughters: Huisheng (慧生; Eisei; 1938–1957) and Husheng (嫮生; Kosei; born 1940).
-Huisheng was born in Hsinking and educated in Gakushuin University.
+Hiro Saga and Pujie had two daughters: Huisheng and Husheng.
+Huisheng was born in Xinjing and educated in Gakushuin University.
 She died at Mount Amagi on 10 December 1957 in what appeared to be a murder-suicide case.
 Husheng was educated in Gakushuin Women's University in Tokyo.
-She married Kenji Fukunaga (福永健治 Fukunaga Kenji) in 1968 and has five children with him.
+She married Kenji Fukunaga (福永健治 Fukunaga Kenji) in 1968 and had five children with him.